Karori challenges Azimio’s assertion on collegial validation of poll result

 “It is deliberate that it only required the Chairperson to declare the results and in my humble submission, is that the protection intended by Article 138 (10) worked in these circumstances,” Karori stated.

-The lawyer who formed part of the four-member legal team representing the commission with Chebukati and commissioners Boya Molu and Abdi Guliye represented by another set of lawyers in their individual capacities said a requirement for the plenary to agree on the result would create room for a constitutional crisis in light of the events preceding the declaration of William Ruto as President-Elect on August 15.
+The lawyer who formed part of the four-member legal team representing the commission, with Chairperson Wafula Chebukati and commissioners Boya Molu and Abdi Guliye represented by another set of lawyers in their individual capacities, said a requirement for the plenary to agree on the result would create room for a constitutional crisis in light of the events preceding the declaration of William Ruto as President-Elect on August 15.

 “We got a declaration made because it is the obligation of the Chairperson to make the declaration and anybody unhappy the option available is for them to come the court.
 It cannot be that a number of commissioners can decide to walk out so that a declaration does not take place,” he told the seven-member court presided over by Chief Justice Martha Koome.